 The election is set to take place on March 4th, after parliament was dissolved shortly before New Year.

 That's a Sunday, as is usual in Italy, to allow the largest proportion of eligible voters to cast their ballots.

 Italian President Sergio Mattarella, the man whose job it is to call the next election.
 Photo: Jussi Nukari / Lehtikuva / AFP

 Under Italian law, the election had to be held before May 20th, but most of the country's parties have pushed to hold them as soon as possible.

 There's a good reason elections haven't been held already, and it also explains why this election is particularly unpredictable.
 It's all to do with Italy's new electoral law.

-Paolo Gentiloni was described as a 'caretaker' prime minister when he took over the top job last year, but this week he completed a year in the job.
+Paolo Gentiloni was described as a 'caretaker' prime minister when he took over the top job last year, but in December he completed a year in the job.
 He replaced party colleague Matteo Renzi, who resigned after staking his job on a set of constitutional reforms which were rejected in a humiliating national referendum.

 This wasn't just a problem for Renzi, but for the country's political system.

 Renzi is pictured during a press conference.
 Photo: Andreas Solaro/AFP

 The suggested reforms would have ironed out differences in the electoral systems for Italy's upper and lower houses of parliament.
 But the proposals faced criticism from several quarters as being too drastic, and some saw the vote as an opportunity to express dissatisfaction with the political establishment as a whole, and so when they were rejected, Italy was left with no workable electoral law.